 And then below is a variable that requests to get HTML source text data of my website eCommerce article section

 Then, we can parse this source code information into BeautifulSoup and print it out.

 soup = BeautifulSoup(source,’lxml’)

-Last but not least, input command B to run the coding and as you can see, all source code of the page are generated.
-This data is still not helpful because we need to create lines of code to specifically scrape the division data we need and also implement multi-page web scraping.
+Last but not least, we input command B to run the coding and as you can see, all source codes of the page are generated.
+This data is still not helpful because we need to create lines of code to specifically scrape the division data that we need.

 Being said that, Web scraping environment by a sublime text editor is already working, and the thing is what we aim to scrape and write the codes based on the objective in a sublime text editor.